 Created on behalf of IU (2024), based on Shapiro & Varian, 1999.

-Self-Check-Questions
+Self-Check Questions

-1. What does Metcalfe’s Law state?
+1. What does Metcalfe’s law state?

-Metcalfe’s Law states that the value of a telecommunications network is proportional to the square of the number of connected users of the system (n2)
+Metcalfe’s Law states that the value of a telecommunications network is proportional to the square of the number of connected users of the system (n2).

 2.2 Core Elements of Digital Business Models

-Gaining a deeper understanding of digital business models requires to delve a bit deeper into the components of business models with special focus on the core elements.
-Based on Schön (2012) Teece (2018) lists the following essential elements:
+Gaining a deeper understanding of digital business models requires us to delve a little deeper into the components of business models with special focus on the core elements.
+Based on Schön (2012), Teece (2018) lists the following essential elements:

-Value proposition: Product and Service; Customer Needs; Geography
+Value Proposition: Product and Service; Customer Needs; Geography

 Revenue Model: Pricing Logic; Channels; Customer Interaction